We may earn money or products from the companies mentioned in this post.

 - In a bowl, mix together 2 1/2 cups flour, yeast, cane sugar and salt.
 With rapid rise yeast, you do not need to activate it first.
 Preheat oven to 200 degrees.

 - Heat plant milk and vegan butter just until warm, or about 120 degrees.
 Pour into dry mixture in increments, stirring in between.
 If dough is still a bit sticky after this, add a tiny bit of flour until workable with your hands.

 - Place dough on a flat, floured surface and add a sprinkle of flour to the top.
 Knead for about 1-2 minutes and then transfer to a lightly oiled bowl and cover with a dish towel.

 - Turn off oven, then place bowl inside so the dough can rise for 10-30 minutes in a warm environment.

-- After rising, Place on a flat, lightly floured surface and roll out into a rectangle until roughly 1/3 inch thick.
+- After rising, preheat oven to 375 degrees and place dough on a flat, lightly floured surface and roll out into a rectangle until roughly 1/3 inch thick.
 Mix together filling ingredients except for the butter.